PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 Assets references search
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To search all the references -in the whole project- of an asset could be a very desired feature in certain cases.
-In the Assets window you can rigth-click on an asset and select to search all the references.
+In the Assets window you can right-click on an asset and select to search all the references.

 .. image:: images/FindAssetsMenu.png
   :alt: Find asset references